Developing your family's pool safety plan

 Amazon: Safety Fencing Pool Fence

-Have you established pool rules with your kids?
+Have you established pool rules & practiced them with your kids?

 Here are a few of my pool rules that I discuss during swim lessons: